 Be Realistic – Online course platforms are great but they’re not magic.
 No online platform can handle the actual course creation part and no platform will market your content for you (though several have tools to make that easier!).
 It is important to be realistic about the capabilities of online course platforms.
 That means you will likely have to study up from external sources on how to make engaging content that keeps users coming back.

 Given that there are distinct types of online course platforms, it would not make sense to compare them all together in one category.
 That is why we segmented our list to the best platforms of a specific type.
 This ranking methodology gives a more nuanced look at the strengths and weaknesses of individual platforms.

 Standalone platforms are relatively stripped down and are geared towards solo entrepreneurs who want to create a functional and efficient site without too much hassle.
 Many standalone platforms incorporate the ethos of all-in-one platforms and include tools for running a business, but the main difference is where the emphasis lies.
 Standalone platforms have a different look and feel and are focused on strong support and resources to help course creators succeed.

 Thinkific has generated a sizable and loyal following over the years.
-Today, Thinkific is one of the best standalone platforms you can choose.
+Today, Thinkific is one of the best standalone online course platforms you can choose.

 One main feature that separates Thinkific from its competitors is the course creation tool.
 The drag-and-drop editor lets you organize courses freely in lessons, sections, and chapters so you can create a logical flow to course modules.